 Chemical reactions involving inorganic halogens significantly influence the composition of the Earth's atmosphere.
-The importance of these reactions was first recognized in connection with stratospheric ozone loss, especially within the polar vortices dur-

-- 5 ing spring (e.g., Wennberg et al., 1994).
-In the troposphere, the multiphase processing of reactive halogens significantly modifies conventional HO_x/NO_x photochemistry over Arctic and Antarctic sea ice (Foster et al., 2001; Simpson et al., 2007), salt flats (Matveev et al., 2001), coastal cities (Finley and Saltzman, 2006; Osthoff et al., 2008), polluted coastal regions (Pszenny et al., 2007; Pechtl and von Glasow, 2007), and 10 coastal-marine macroalgal beds (Alicke et al., 1999).
-Modeling studies and observations suggest that transformations involving reactive halogens in the marine boundary lover (MRL) over the open eccept are patentially of much greater global cignificance in - layer (MBL) over the open ocean are potentially of much greater global significance in terms of the processing and lifetimes of climatically important gases (e.g., von Glasow et al., 2002a, b; Read et al., 2008; Lawler et al., 2009). - The primary source of reactive inorganic CI and Br in marine air is the production 15 of sea-salt aerosols by waves breaking at the sea surface (Keene et al., 1999; Sander et al., 2003; respectively) whereas the major sources of reactive I include emission of biogenic iodocarbons from the ocean surface and, in coastal regions, from exposed macroalgae at low tide (Carpenter, 2003); direct emissions of I2 from macroalgae may also be important (Saiz-Lopez and Plane, 2004).
-The multiphase photochemi-20 cal processing of marine-derived halogens influences oxidation capacity through an interrelated set of reactions including catalytic O_3 destruction (Dickerson et al., 1999; Nagao et al., 1999; Galbally et al., 2000; Read et al., 2008); net O3 production in polluted regions (Tanaka et al., 2003; Osthoff et al., 2008); oxidation of CH_4 (Platt et al., 2004), non-methane hydrocarbons (NMHCs, Wingenter et al., 1996; Pszenny et al., 2007), and (CH3)2S (Toumi, 1994; Keene et al., 1996; Saiz-Lopez et al., 2004) in the gas phase; oxidation of S(IV) in aerosol solutions (Vogt et al., 1996); and modification of HO_v (Stutz et al., 1999; Bloss et al., 2005) and NO_v cycles (Sander et al.,

-1999; Pszenny et al., 2004).
+The importance of these reactions was first recognized in connection with stratospheric ozone loss, especially within the polar vortices during spring (e.g., Wennberg et al., 1994).
+In the troposphere, the multiphase processing of reactive halogens significantly modifies conventional HO_x/NO_x photochemistry over Arctic and Antarctic sea ice (Foster et al., 2001; Simpson et al., 2007), salt flats (Matveev et al., 2001), coastal cities (Finley and Saltzman, 2006; Osthoff et al, 2008), polluted coastal regions (Pszenny et al., 2007; Pechtl and von Glasow, 2007), and coastal-marine macroalgal beds (Alicke et al., 1999).
+Modeling studies and observations suggest that transformations involving reactive halogens in the marine boundary layer (MBL) over the open ocean are potentially of much greater global significance in terms of the processing and lifetimes of climatically important gases (e.g., von Glasow et al., 2002a, b; Read et al., 2008; Lawler et al., 2009).

+The primary source of reactive inorganic Cl and Br in marine air is the production of sea-salt aerosols by waves breaking at the sea surface (Keene et al., 1999; Sander et al., 2003; respectively) whereas the major sources of reactive I include emission of biogenic iodocarbons from the ocean surface and, in coastal regions, from exposed macroalgae at low tide (Carpenter, 2003); direct emissions of I2 from macroalgae (Saiz-Lopez and Plane, 2004) and from the surface microlayer of the ocean (Martino et al., 2009) may also be important.
+The multiphase photochemical processing of marinederived halogens influences oxidation capacity through an interrelated set of reactions including catalytic O3 destruction (Dickerson et al., 1999; Nagao et al., 1999; Galbally et al., 2000; Read et al., 2008); net O3 production in polluted regions (Tanaka et al., 2003; Osthoff et al., 2008); oxidation of CH4 (Platt et al., 2004), non-methane hydrocarbons (NMHCs; Wingenter et al., 1996; Pszenny et al., 2007), and (CH3)2S (Toumi, 1994; Keene et al., 1996; Saiz-Lopez et al., 2004) in the gas phase; oxidation of S(IV) in aerosol solutions (Vogt et al., 1996); and modification of HO_x (Stutz et al., 1999; Bloss et al., 2005) and NO_x cycles (Sander et al., 1999; Pszenny et al., 2004).
 The associated production of soluble reaction products contributes to aerosol growth.
-Reactions involving iodine oxides have also been linked to significant nucleation of new particles in some coastal regions (e.g., O'Dowd et al., 2002) (but not others, Russell et al., 2007) suggesting the possibility that similar path-

-- ways may operate over the open ocean.
-Finally, the phase partitioning of HCI regulates the pH of marine aerosol solutions and important associated pH-dependent pathways including halogen activation and S(IV) oxidation (Keene et al., 1998, 2004).
-Despite its potential importance of reactive halogen chemistry, comprehensive multiphase observations over a broad range of tropospheric conditions, and particularly over the open ocean, are scarce thereby constraining our ability to reliably predict associated - ${10}$ open ocean, are scarce mereby constraining our ability to reliably predict associated influences on O3 cycling, oxidation processes, aerosol evolution, and radiative transfer regionally and globally.
+Reactions involving iodine oxides have also been linked to significant nucleation of new particles in some coastal regions (e.g., O'Dowd et al., 2002) but not in others (Russell et al., 2007).
+The potential importance of these pathways over the open ocean is unknown.
+Finally, the phase partitioning of HCl regulates the pH of marine aerosol solutions and important associated pH-dependent pathways including halogen activation and S(IV) oxidation (Keene et al., 1998; 2004).
+Despite the potential importance of reactive halogen chemistry, comprehensive multiphase observations over a broad range of tropospheric conditions, and particularly over the open ocean, are scarce thereby constraining our ability to reliably predict associated influences on O3 cycling, oxidation processes, aerosol evolution, and radiative transfer regionally and globally.
 This limitation motivated the investigation reported herein.